talhaishtiaq/mozio_api/README.md

 # mozio_api
-Mozio API is a Python Django  API for CRUD opertiions of providers polygon jeojsons
+Mozio API is a Python Django  API for CRUD opertiions of providers and polygon jeojsons

 ## Installation